Leave Them Laughing! Humor Makes the Spot Memorable

 Don't Let Go

-Notice how throughout the video MCC DiMestico expertly ties historical elements to current messaging.
+Notice how MCC DiMestico expertly ties historical elements to current messaging.
 OPSEC isn't new, but it needs to be presented in fresh ways to feel new.
 For every point MCC DiMestico needs to make, he pairs it with a memorable moment.
 At 1:13, he covers the OPSEC requirement about protecting sensitive information and that leaking sensitive information puts service members at risk.
 At 1:38, he cements that information into the viewer's memory, delivering a one-two punch by setting up a joke with one poster, "she does make a good point ...that you never know who may be listening," and delivering the punch line with the other "like a snorkeling Darth Vader, maybe."

 Tip: Practice your presentation with intentional pauses to give the viewer time to absorb the message.